EternityForest/MRAS-3D/README.md

 Absolutely not needed and primarily exists to waste 7 grams of filament at the end of a spool.
 However, the bits of filament are easy to lose and drop, so having a way to carry them may be a good thing.

+### 64mm wide battery storage trays

+AAA version stores 12x AAA plus two coin cells
+18650 version stores 4x 18650 plus 2 AAs, one coin cell, and one AAA

+WARNING: DO NOT USE THESE TO STORE COIN CELLS OR OTHER DANGEROUS BATTERIES WHERE KIDS CAN REACH

+### 32MM Vertical Cable Guide

+Tiny part with 2 side channels for cables.
+To actually be able to hold the cables, use a 1/4 by 1/8 piece of single sided foam tape in the channels.

+### 32MM Adapter
+Glue or screw this to anything to make it rail-mountable.
+Has a centered cross of 3 M4 holes side to side at 10mm spacing. and 2 m3 holes 10mm above and below.

+This has special cutouts that let you use M4ish wood screws screwed in from the rail side without conflict.

+The M3(But not the M4) holes can also accept a nut threaded on from the rail side.
+But you should probably just
+use 3M VHB or something like that in most cases.